tcd/svg4react/README.md

 React components & TypeScript types for creating SVG elements.

-As much as possible, this project adheres to the current draft of[SVG2](https://svgwg.org/svg2-draft/Overview.html), which is not yet fully standardized or implemented by all browsers.
+As much as possible, this project adheres to the current draft of [SVG2](https://svgwg.org/svg2-draft/Overview.html), which is not yet fully standardized or implemented by all browsers.